Manual of Procedure

-The Committee maintains the Guidelines for Embracing the Ministry of Friends and supports Monthly Meeting Committee of Oversight for these Friends.
+The Committee maintains the Guidelines for Embracing the Ministry of Friends and supports Monthly Meeting working support groups for these Friends.
 The Committee maintains a current list of all recorded ministers within the Yearly Meeting.

 The following working groups are under the care of Ministry and Pastoral Care:

 - Spiritual Formation Program Working Group

 The Peace and Social Concerns Committee consists of approximately 12 members nominated by the Nominating Committee and appointed by the Yearly Meeting.